 Q3.
 What are the symptoms of BIA-ALCL?

 A3.
-The main symptoms of BIA-ALCL are persistent swelling or pain in the area of the breast implant.
+The main symptoms of BIA-ALCL are persistent swelling, presence of a mass or pain in the area of the breast implant.
 These symptoms may occur well after the surgical incision has healed, often years after implant placement.

 Upon evaluation by a health care provider, evidence of fluid collection around the breast implant (seroma) is often observed.
 Some patient reports indicated that a lump under the skin or capsular contracture (thick and noticeable scar capsule around the implant) were present.